This topic covers basic terminology and concepts related to the Harness Software Supply Chain Assurance (SSCA) module.

 Harness Platform components

-The Harness SSCA module leverages integrates with other Harness modules and uses components that are common to the Harness Platform.
+The Harness SSCA module integrates with other Harness modules and uses components that are common to the Harness Platform.
 For more information about Harness Platform terminology and concepts, go to Harness key concepts.

 You add SSCA steps to your CI (build) and CD (deploy) stages in your Harness pipelines.